VeroPolegre/Fincas_Front/README.md

 ### How do I deploy my React and Redux application to a production server?

-To deploy your React and Redux application to a production server, you'll need to build your app for production using `npm run build` and then configure a web server like Nginx or deploy it to a hosting platform like Netlify, Vercel, or AWS.
+To deploy your React and Redux application to a production server, you'll need to build your app for production using `npm run build` and then configure the deployment to a hosting platform like Netlify, Vercel, or AWS.
 Ensure that production configurations are correctly set in the `.env` file and the backend is configured for production use.

 <div align="right">